bennyd87708/MCProfileImporter/README.md

 - Edit "src\main\resources\modpack\profile.json" as desired - these are the parameters for the profile in the Minecraft launcher - you can add your own parameters like jvm arguments for example
 - Replace "src\main\resources\gui\logo.png" with your own square logo - should be at least 70x70px but smaller will work
 - Edit "src\main\resources\gui\text.txt" first line to change the text that appears in the launcher
-- Edit "src\main\resources\gui\text.txt" second line to change the pack name
+- Edit "src\main\resources\gui\text.txt" second line to change the pack folder name
 - Build with Maven - "mvn install"
-- Finished jar executable is in the \target folder
+- Finished jar executable is in the \bin folder

 ---